 You’re probably already familiar with the concept of piggybacking credit as an authorized user.
 The classic example is parents who add their children as authorized users of their credit cards for the purpose of helping them build a credit history.
 Often, the young adult does not even get a credit card, so they can’t make charges to the account—the goal is solely to have the account show up on their credit report.

 While there are many ways to increase your credit score quickly, not all of them are conducive to building credit, which means strengthening your credit profile with additional accounts.

 Credit repair techniques may promise to boost credit scores fast, but removing information from your credit report doesn’t help you build credit.
 To truly build or rebuild credit, you need to add positive credit history to your credit report.

 The only shortcut we have seen to building credit fast is piggybacking credit.
 Through credit piggybacking, you can benefit from someone else’s good credit, whether that is by getting a cosigner to sign on with you, opening a joint account with someone, or becoming an authorized user on an existing account.

 Therefore, if you need to build credit fast, consider adding one or more authorized user accounts to the mix, whether by asking a trusted family member or friend or purchasing them online from a reputable business.

 Have you tried any of these ways to build credit fast?
-Comment to let us know how it went!
+Share your experience with us in the comments!